kjleitz/notes/javascript.md

 ### Handlebars

 [Handlebars](http://handlebarsjs.com/) is also awesome.
 Restricts logic in the view to keep templates clean.
 See more in the [handlebars notes](handlebars.md).

+### Mocha

+Test suite.
+Pretty cool.
+A little frustrating sometimes.
+If you're doing Learn.co labs and you want rspec-like documentation formatting output, do `npm test -- --reporter spec`.
+Good stuff: it's `npm test`, then a `--` to denote that you’re giving the `test` script extra arguments besides the ones it has pre-defined, then `--reporter spec` which are the arguments you supply to mocha to give an rspec-like documentation output!
+You could (arguably more simply?) do `./node_modules/.bin/mocha --reporter spec` but that’s kind of a pain to type out.
+You could also probably just install mocha globally with `npm install -g mocha` and then _probably_ do `mocha --reporter spec` which would be ideal, but I don’t want to potentially fuck with things by installing it globally.